Skip to main content

 Durell Godfrey Photos

-A boisterous group of 40-plus ambulance volunteers, many from the East Hampton Village Ambulance Association but some "mutually aided" from nearby departments, showed up at the East Hampton Village Board meeting on Friday to speak out against a plan that would have the ambulance association come under village control.
+A boisterous group of 40-plus ambulance volunteers, many from the East Hampton Village Ambulance Association but some “mutually aided” from nearby departments, showed up for a public hearing before the East Hampton Village Board on Friday to speak out against a plan that would have the ambulance association come under village control.

-The village has proposed creating a Department of Emergency Medical Services, with leadership positions appointed annually by the village board.
+The village has proposed a new Department of Emergency Medical Services, with leadership positions appointed annually by the village board.
 The ambulance chief would report directly to the chief of police, and the village board would act as its board of commissioners.
-The ambulance association would remain but would lose operational control of the ambulance, and but would be charged with recruiting and training volunteers and maintaining morale.
+The ambulance association would remain to recruit, train, and maintain morale among its members, but would lose operational control of the ambulance.

-Outside the Emergency Services Building, ambulance volunteers held signs that read, "Honk if you love E.M.S. volunteers," amongst others.
+Outside the Emergency Services Building, ambulance volunteers held signs that read, “Honk if you love E.M.S. volunteers.”
 Inside, the room was packed; it was the most well-attended village board meeting in recent memory.

 Carrie Doyle, a village trustee, broke the ice with a joke about the upcoming Hamptons Whodunit mystery weekend in April and an event called, Who Killed the Mayor?
 "Perhaps some in attendance might be interested," she said.